bodiddlie/bodiddlie.github.io/_drafts/firebase-auth-with-react-router.md

 Firebase offers a real-time database, storage options, hosting, and many other nice features worth checking out.

-One such feature that is the subject of this post is Authentication.
+One feature that I really like is Authentication.
 Firebase Auth allows you to use a bunch of different auth providers (Twitter, Google, Facebook, etc) for your app.
-It's super simple to set up if you follow the [docs](https://firebase.google.com/docs).
-Once set up, you'll need to figure out how it will fit in with your app, meaning protecting routes from being access by unauthorized users, and how you utilize the currently logged in user throughout the app.
+It's quite simple to set up if you follow the [docs](https://firebase.google.com/docs).
+Once set up, you'll need to figure out how it will fit in with your app; meaning protecting routes from being accessed by unauthorized users, and how you utilize the currently logged in user throughout the app.
+In this post I'll show how I've been handling all this in a React app using the alpha of React Router v4.

 ### Initial Setup
 ---